DarthMike/darthmike.github.io/source/_posts/2015-11-19-a-month-with-xvim.markdown

 categories: tools iOS productivity
 ---

 'Know your IDE' is the mantra of the productive programmer.
 And I've chosen to go and try to use same keybindings everywhere, by investing time and learning Vim.
-And using [xvim][xvim] for Xcode.
+And using [xvim][xvim] in Xcode.
+In this article I'm going to try to explain why I did this, share my experience, and maybe you'll be tempted to do similar move.

 <!-- more -->